uab-cgds-worthey/quac/README.md

      * At CGDS, these optional tools were run by our small_variant_caller_pipeline.

+## Documentation

+Full documentation, including installation and how to run QuaC, is available at https://quac.readthedocs.io.

 ## Repo owner

 * **Mana**valan Gajapathy

-## Installation

-For documentation on installation and how to run QuaC, please refer to <TODO static site link>.